HollowMan6/02239-Data-Security/Report-access-control.md

 | :----------------------------------: |
 |     **Figure 1: Role Hierarchy**     |

-In order to use the Role-Based AC mechanism, the property `accessControlModel` is contained in the file _util.Configuration.java_ is set to _roleBasedAccessControl_.
+In order to use the Role-Based AC mechanism, the property `accessControlModel` contained in the file _util.Configuration.java_ is set to _roleBasedAccessControl_.
 Then, the class `Role.java` in _dtu.compute.server.ac_ handles the implementation of the Model.java interface.
 More precisely, it implements the two methods:

 - `isMethodGranted`
 - `isMethodGrantedForRole`

-The former checks specific roles associated with the provided username.
-The latter checks the role's permission relative to the specified printer service.
-Whenever a user has multiple roles, his final role is defined as a comma-separated sequence of those, and service permissions are checked against each user-associated role.
-Hereby we provide the full implementation:
+The former checks whether a specific permission is granted to the specified role.
+The latter performs the same check but on sets of roles associated to the same user.
+Whenever a user has multiple roles, such set is defined as a comma-separated sequence of roles, and service permissions are checked against each one of them.
+Hereby we provide the implementation:

 ```
 public class Role implements Model {